sonfrau/ossec-EBK/README.md

 # ossec-EBK
 Stack and installation of a ossec-Elastic Search integration to get SIEM/PCI-Dashboard funcionality.
-It uses ElasticSearch new stack (5.0), so Logtash is not required.
+It uses ElasticSearch new stack (5.2), so Logtash is not required instead uses Filebeat to ingest data to ElasticSearch.
 Please note EBK is used instead ELK

 ## Stack
 1. ossec-Agent Windows